As mentioned earlier interceptors are function. They will be called with some parameters and can return their modified values.

 Some important points from above example

-the Promise with new request configuration.
+frest is the Frest instance which call this interceptorrequest is the original request state before it enters this interceptor TODOPromiseresolve the Promise with new request configuration.
 We can also resolve it to the original request, which means there is no modification to the request.What’s the implication if we use this interceptor?

-to JSON string in every requestNow we’ll look at how to create a response interceptor.
-We’ll use the same case around json
+stringify request body to JSON string in every requestNow we’ll look at how to create a response interceptor.
+We’ll use the same case around json like the request interceptor part.

 |